Llop-Estepari/damage-feedback/README.md

 ## Configuration
- - Conifugre the colors for the differents hits.
+ - Configure the colors for the differents hits.
  - The life time of the indicator.
  - The relative position (to the shoted player) of the indicator.
  - The message shown when is shot in the head.